graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ```

 Note: {query} and {operationName} parameters are encoded as raw strings in the query component.
 Therefore if the query string contained `operationName=null` then it should be interpreted as the {operationName} being the string `"null"`.
 If a literal `null` is desired, the parameter (e.g. {operationName}) should be omitted.

-GET requests MUST only be used for executing queries.
-If the values of {query} and {operationName} indicates that a non-query operation is to be executed, the server SHOULD immediately respond with error status code 405 Method Not Allowed and halt execution.

-This restriction is necessary to conform with the long-established semantics of safe methods within HTTP.

 ## POST